Family LLC

 A family limited liability company (LLC) is an LLC formed by family members to operate a business.
 In most cases, members of a family LLC are related by blood, marriage, or adoption.
 The family LLC is a way to secure the family business against claims by creditors, assist in estate planning, and divide wealth across generations.

 One member of the family often serves as the managing member, and, as with normal LLCs, an operating agreement is often put in place.
+(For more information please see our operating agreement definition page.)
 The family LLC operating agreement is essential as it restricts and dictates:

 • Ownership rights